ZenMate Review 2021

 - Any other similar data that may be used in the event of attacks on our information technology systems

 Overall, judging by its no logs policy, It’s hard for me to use it and not expect it to rat me out in case I supposedly do anything illegal.
-Part of the reason why I recommended Surfshark earlier.
+Part of the reason why I recommended ExpressVPN earlier.

 Encryption & Other Features

 As security features, ZenMate offers strong 256-bit AES encryption along with industry-standard VPN protocols like OpenVPN, IKEv2, and L2TP/IPsec.
 Although these protocols are more than enough for any user, However, I still wish they would have offered more.

 Overall, in terms of encryption and protocols, ZenMate is pretty secure.
 But, when it comes to ZenMate security, features, it lacks a bit behind.
 For instance, you’re not going to find features like split tunneling or an ad-blocker.
 On the plus side, however, It does offer some basic features like a Kill Switch and DNS Leak protection.

 Leaks – Does ZenMate VPN leak IP, DNS, WebRTC?

 Despite lacking a few features, ZenMate is actually leak proof.
 Aside from not leaking my DNS, thanks to the built-in DNS Leak protection, ZenMate also passed my IP, WebRTC and Virus test without any issues.